geekloper/RadioDiscordBot/README.md

 ## 🌐 Extra Features
 Enhance your bot's capabilities by integrating additional bots you own.
-To showcase your other creations when users execute the /info command, simply enable the OTHER_BOT_ENABLED option found in the essentials.py file within the private folder and insert the bot's invite links bellow it.
+To showcase your other creations when users execute the <b>/info</b> command, simply enable the <b>OTHER_BOT_ENABLED</b> option found in the <b>essentials.py</b>
+file within the <b>private</b> folder and insert the bot's invite links bellow it.
 This feature allows you to cross-promote and increase visibility for all your Discord bots, creating a more engaging and diverse experience for your users.

 ### 🎉 **Enjoy 24/7 Hits with HitRadio!**
 <br>